mattpannella/pupdate/README.md

 This presents you with a list of all of the supported display modes and lets you select which ones you want to apply.
 Next, you'll be asked to select which of your installed cores you want to apply the display modes to.
 Then it applies those display modes to the cores you have selected.

+- Reset All Customized Display Modes

+This will reset all of the cores with customized display modes back to the original list that was specified by the core.

+- Reset Selected Customized Display Modes

+This will reset the selected cores with customized display modes back to the original list that was specified by the core.

+- Change Display Modes Option Setting

+This will prompt you to ask how you want to apply the display modes to the cores, with 3 options:
+- Merge
+  - Selecting this will merge the selected or recommended display modes with the ones specified by the core.
+- Overwrite
+  - Selecting this will overwrite the display modes specified by the core with the selected or recommended ones.
+- Ask
+  - Selecting this will ask you if you want to merge or overwrite the core specified display modes with the selected or recommended ones each time you run it.

 ### Pocket Setup - Download Platform Image Packs

 This will present you with a list of available image packs and automatically download and extract it to the Platforms/_images directory for you